Redresses of the Husnock Ship

 by Jörg Hillebrand, Alice Orbán and Bernd Schneider

 The ship model with the arguably most reuses in different roles and of different civilizations began its life as the Husnock ship in TNG: "The Survivors".
 It was subsequently modified several times and appeared most notably as the Jovis in TNG: "The Most Toys", the smuggler ship in TNG: "Unification I" and a Bajoran "hammerhead" freighter on DS9.
 The latter incarnation of the model was even turned into a CG model, which could be seen out of place in the Delta Quadrant and out of time in the 22nd century.
-Overall, variations of this model appeared in no less than twenty-two Star Trek episodes of four series:
+Overall, variations of this model appeared in no less than twenty-three Star Trek episodes of five series:

 1. Husnock ship (TNG: "The Survivors")